 - Validation engineer

 - Applications engineer

-There is a growing need for additional education beyond a bachelor’s degree in engineering.
+Our program qualifies you for entry-level jobs in any of the five disciplines listed, but there is a growing need for additional education beyond a bachelor’s degree in engineering.
 Both the National Council of Examiners for Engineering and Surveying (NCEES) and the National Academy of Engineering (NAE) have recommended requiring a master’s degree for obtaining an engineering license in the future.
-That’s why we strongly encourage you to continue your education after BJU if you are able.
+That’s why we encourage you to continue your education after BJU if you are able.

 Our engineering graduates have gone on to a number of graduate schools, including: